4.03 Employment of Part-time Personnel - Updated 3/4/15See version history

 A part-time teaching employee may, with the dean's written approval, carry a full teaching load for one term based on institutional needs.
 Any extension of the full teaching load beyond one term must receive written authorization of the Vice President for Learning and Workforce Development.

 C. Posting of a Vacancy

 1. Ordinarily, a notice of vacancy for part-time positions will be prepared by the Human Resources Department and announced through general college communication and/or posting on the college's website.

 2. Vacancies for part-time employment may be announced as internal only, limiting prospective applicants to current employees.

-1. Central Piedmont Community College recruits employees for all job classes without regard to race, color, national origin, religion, gender, age, disability, genetic information, political affiliation, or any other legally protected classification.
+1. Central Piedmont Community College recruits employees for all job classes without regard to race, color, national origin, religion, gender, sexual orientation, disability, age, genetic information, political affiliation, or any other legally protected classification.

 E. Selection and Employment

-1. The basis of selection and employment at the College are qualifications and individual ability without regard to race, color, national origin, religion, gender, age, disability, genetic information, political affiliation, or any other legally protected classification.
+1. The basis of selection and employment at the college are qualifications and individual ability without regard to race, color, national origin, religion, gender, sexual orientation, disability, age, genetic information, political affiliation, or any other legally protected classification.